 - You have to relocate immediately for a new job, etc.

-- You’ve inherited a home that you want to sell quickly
+- You’ve inherited a home that you can't afford the maintenance on

 - You have a poor-performing investment property you're looking to offload